-Building on Hamilton's tradition of cultivating leadership, Hamilton students in conjunction with the Levitt Center created the Leadership Experience And Preparation (LEAP) program to promote the development of leadership skills among first-year students.
-The program is being piloted for the Class of 2017.
+Building on Hamilton's tradition of cultivating leadership, Hamilton students in conjunction with the Levitt Center and the Dean of Students Office created the Leadership Experience And Preparation (LEAP) program in early 2013 to promote the development of leadership skills among first-year students.

-The participants will develop six skills necessary to become a highly effective leader: self-awareness, organization, negotiation, active listening, public speaking, and networking.
-In the second semester, students will complete a group leadership project to create positive change at Hamilton — a "Leadership In Action" project, supervised and guided by the upperclass mentors.
+The participants will develop five skills necessary to become a highly effective leader: self-awareness, active listening, public speaking, managing conflict effectively, and working in groups.
+In the second semester, students will complete the final stages of a public service project and will select a local organization to which the project will be donated.

 LEAP Faculty Advisor: